Laci1953/RC2014-CPM/ZORK/readme.txt

 ==>DATADEFS.OBJ
 ==>COMMDEFS.OBJ

-NOTE: the table below must be included in OVERLAYS tables2.c:
+NOTE: the table below is not part of DATA2 and must be included in OVERLAYS, if needed: tables2.c:
 	RoomPassages